• Skip to primary navigation

 Buying minced ginger, and garlic can save you time.

-Although, this recipe has 2 tbsp of chili paste, it is not inherently spicy.
+Although, this recipe has 2 tablespoon of chili paste, it is not inherently spicy.
 Add more if you want more of a kick.
 Sriracha can be substituted for chili paste.

 Nutrition